Life of Crime (film): Plot

 Marshall returns to the Dawsons' to clean up after himself and encounters Richard who he believes is a police officer, triggering an altercation that ends with Richard shooting at Marshall's car.
 Ordell and his friend Cedric go to Freeport and find Melanie at the pool while Frank is away.
 Melanie clues Ordell in on the impending divorce and proposes a deal that the kidnappers get $0.1 million or more if Mickey dies.
 Ordell and Melanie have a romantic encounter.
 Intending to kill Mickey but sensing Louis' tenderness towards her, Ordell calls and instructs Richard and Louis to return Mickey to her home, secretly telling Richard to go back in and kill her afterwards.

 Richard tries to rape Mickey while Louis is out stealing a car, but is interrupted by Louis' return.
 Louis assaults Richard and then he and Mickey flee.
 As Richard chases the pair, shooting at their departing car, he is hit by a police car.
+Richard subsequently is killed in a shootout with the police.

-Mickey and Louis talk over marijuana and beers at his apartment before he returns her home.
+Later Mickey and Louis talk over marijuana and beers at his apartment before he returns her home.
 Upon Frank's return, Mickey confronts him about the ransom, the divorce, and Melanie.
 Frank denies everything, claiming he knew the kidnappers were bluffing while Mickey insists they both know the truth.
-Mickey visits Louis and Ordell, finds Melanie with them, and says that Frank still intends to divorce her and spend his life with Melanie.
+Mickey visits Louis, and finds Ordell and Melanie with him and says that Frank still intends to divorce her and spend his life with Melanie.
 While Melanie visits to the bathroom, Mickey, Louis and Ordell hatch a new plan, and when Melanie re-emerges, all three wear masks and appear ready to kidnap Melanie for ransom.